-Casting news arrived during SDCC 2019: David Ajala (Nightflyers) is joining Star Trek: Discovery Season 3 as a new character named Cleveland Booker, according to Deadline, which describes him as having “a natural charisma and devil-may-care attitude that tends to get him into trouble as often as it gets him out.”
+British actor David Ajala (Nightflyers, Supergirl) joined Star Trek: Discovery Season 3 as a new character named Cleveland Booker.
+Deadline describes him as having “a natural charisma and devil-may-care attitude that tends to get him into trouble as often as it gets him out.”

 Star Trek: Discovery Season 3 Showrunners

-Interestingly, the third season of Star Trek: Discovery will manifest under the purview of an amended creative staff, with current showrunner Alex Kurtzman set to be joined in that capacity by Michelle Paradise.
+Interestingly, the third season of Star Trek: Discovery has manifested under the purview of an amended creative staff, with current showrunner Alex Kurtzman set to be joined in that capacity by Michelle Paradise.
 As Kurtzman explains in a statement of his new partner: